 Stem cell transplants.
 This may be called a bone marrow transplant or a peripheral blood stem cell transplant, depending on where the stem cells are taken from.
 Stem cells can be taken from your own bone marrow before transplant (autologous) or from a sibling or unrelated donor (allogeneic).
 The goal is to kill as many of the cancer cells as possible with high doses of chemotherapy and radiation prior to the transplant.
 These kill almost all your bone marrow and the cancerous cells in it.
 Then you receive healthy, new stem cells that were previously collected, which allow healthy blood cells to grow in your body.

 Watchful waiting (also called observation or active surveillance).
 The goal of watchful waiting is to monitor or check cancer that is growing very slowly and that is unlikely do any harm for a long time, if ever, rather than immediately starting treatment.
 This kind of myeloma is called smoldering myeloma.
 Sometimes the treatments for multiple myeloma can cause more harm than living with it.
 Your doctor may recommend watchful waiting if you don't have symptoms or damage to your kidneys or bones and you have little or no anemia.
-You'll likely see your doctor about every three months for checkups.
+You'll likely see your doctor about every 3 months for checkups.
 At that time, you'll have blood and urine tests and perhaps X-rays.
 These tests check to make sure the cancer is not starting to actively attack your body.
 If it is, you'll start active treatment.

 Research is ongoing in the field of multiple myeloma.
 New medicines and treatments are tested in clinical trials.
 Before starting treatment, ask your doctor if there are any clinical trials you should check on.